British Ebola victim flown home as Congo finds new outbreak

 Numbi said that one of the two cases that tested positive was for the Sudanese strain of the disease, while the other was a mixture between the Sudanese and the Zaire strain - the most lethal variety.
 The outbreak in West Africa is the Zaire strain.

-A WHO spokesman said it could not confirm the results of the tests, which were conducted by Congolese authorities.
+A WHO spokeman said it could not confirm the results of the tests, which were conducted by Congolese authorities.

 Separately, the WHO said a healthcare worker it had deployed to Sierra Leone had tested positive for Ebola.
 It was the first time someone working under the aegis of the WHO has been infected, it said in a statement.